nikitajadhav12022008-maker/Dice-rolling-simulator/README.md

 ----

-##🚀 Features:
+## 🚀 Features:

--Generates random number between 1 and 6
+- Generates random number between 1 and 6
--Allows user to roll multiple times
+- Allows user to roll multiple times
--Simple and interactive CLI interface
+- Simple and interactive CLI interface

 -------

 ##🛠 Technologies Used: